What is Liberal Arts and what makes Liberal Arts at Warwick different?

 Our course is constructed around Problem-Based-Learning (PBL).
 This means that you learn about a subject through analysis of a problem and consideration and evaluation of the different approaches to viewing the problem and solutions to it.

 You learn how to do this on the Liberal Arts core modules.
-For example, in your second year, you'll look at a range of problems associated with the global issue of Consumption from historical, social and cultural perspectives.
+For example, in the second year Consumption module, you'll look at a range of problems associated with the global issue of Consumption from historical, social and cultural perspectives.
 You'll examine how Consumption has been understood, debated and represented in different kinds of texts (e.g. critical theory, social research, creative and cultural expressions, policy briefs, media items, and marketing and advertising).

 Examining the problem from a variety of disciplinary perspectives, you will learn how to use a range of key analytical tools to explore the issues and evaluate the different approaches.